PacificVis/pvis2024/pages/cfp/index.md

 - Call for papers - [Conference papers](/pvis2024/cfp/conf/)
 - Call for papers - [Short papers (VisNotes)](/pvis2024/cfp/note/)

 The deadlines for the tracks are arranged so that papers rejected from an earlier track can be resubmitted to a following track (with optional reviewer continuity).
-All submitted papers will go through a two-stage review process to guarantee the publication of high-quality papers.
+All submitted papers except short papers (VisNotes) will go through a two-stage review process to guarantee the publication of high-quality papers.
 Accepted papers will be presented orally at the conference and will also be published by IEEE and included in the [IEEE Digital Library](https://www.ieee.org/publications/subscriptions/products/mdl/ieeexplore-access.html).
 Papers accepted in the journal track will be published directly in [IEEE Transactions on Visualization and Computer Graphics (TVCG)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=2945).

 # Important Dates